Full Screen Mario: Release

 Goldberg revealed Full Screen Mario on GitHub in January 2013.
 The game did not garner much attention until in October, when a writer on the website Boing Boing blogged about the game.
 This led to a significant increase in popularity.
 Shortly afterward, the website hosting the game, fullscreenmario.com, was getting around 300,000 visits a day.
 After about a month, on November 1, the project was taken down after receiving a DMCA complaint from Nintendo, the publisher of Super Mario Bros.
 Nintendo had it taken down because it infringed the copyright of the original game, and was too similar to one of their games already in development, Super Mario Maker.
 By the time of the takedown, it had been played by nearly 2.7 million users.
 Prior to the project's demise, Goldberg desired to add the option to share levels via email and multiplayer support.
 The source code for Full Screen Mario remained on GitHub for download, but was removed in 2016 after Nintendo issued another DMCA complaint.
-It can still be played today on certain websites.